saikiran-nuthakki/NQueens/README.md

 # N-Queens

-Code for a solver for the n-queens problem, where in n queens are to be placed on an n x n chessboard so that no pair of queens can attack each other.
+Code for a solver for the n-queens problem, where n queens are to be placed on an n x n chessboard so that no pair of queens can attack each other.